nova-pkgs/python/Doc/library/profile.rst

 far right column was used to sort the output.
 The column headings include:

 ncalls
-   for the number of calls.
+   for the number of calls,

 tottime
     for the total time spent in the given function (and excluding time made in calls to sub-functions)

 percall
    is the quotient of ``tottime`` divided by ``ncalls``